theotown/lagom.github.io/documentation/current/scala/resources/gettingstarted/Installation.md

 * [On MacOS](http://osxdaily.com/2015/07/28/set-enviornment-variables-mac-os-x/)
 * [On Windows systems](https://stackoverflow.com/questions/1672281/environment-variables-for-java-installation)

-If you don't have the correct version, you can get it from the [Oracle Java downloads page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you don't have the correct version, you can get it from the [Oracle Java downloads page](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ## sbt

-Lagom recommends sbt 1.x.
+Lagom recommends sbt 1.2.1 or later.

 sbt can be downloaded from [here](https://www.scala-sbt.org/download.html), while instructions for installing it can be found [here](https://www.scala-sbt.org/release/docs/Setup.html)